panliangrui/resume/_pages/about.md

 News!
 ======
+On February 26, 2026, one of our articles was accepted by **Nature communication (JCR Q1)** journal!

 On October 31, 2025, one of our abstract was accepted by **USCAP2026** conference.

 On October 20, 2025, one of our articles was accepted by **Cancer Research (JCR Q1)** journal!